codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/hello-world.md

 * Git (GitHub) event
 * Calendar (cron) event

-Let's focus for now on the `github/hello-world` pipeline.
+For the quick start, let's focus on the `github/hello-world` pipeline.

 ### View pipelines
 View the pipelines in CSDP.